kratorr/6_password_strength/README.md

 # How to Install

 Python 3 should be already installed.
-You can also download blacklist of passwords [Blacklist](http://dazzlepod.com/site_media/txt/passwords.txt)
+You can also download blacklist of passwords [Blacklist 19mb](http://dazzlepod.com/site_media/txt/passwords.txt) or use passwords from [Here](https://github.com/danielmiessler/SecLists)

 # Quickstart